MariusMez/GeocachingJDS/README.md

 ## Cleaning database files

 Connect to Mongo cli : `mongo` then choose your db with: `show dbs` then `use db_name` and connect with `db.auth('user', 'password');`

 First delete olds files: `db.fs.files.remove({"uploadDate": {$lt : ISODate("2017-11-10T20:32:13.743Z")}});`

 Or delete big files: `db.fs.files.remove({"length": {$gt : 3000000}});`  > 3 Mo

-then in a mongo shell:
+Then in a mongo shell:

 ```
 function removeChunkIfNoOwner(chunk){